 Stearns School Rd at US41

-Description: The Lake County Division of Transportation is currently studying an intersection improvement at Stearns School Road and US41 in unincorporated Lake County.
+Description: A modernization improvement at the intersection of Stearns School Road and US41 in unincorporated Lake County.

 August 20, 2019 Public Hearing Documents and Displays

 - Public Meeting Handout_Final (PDF)

 - 5_Intersection Crash History (PDF)

 - 7_Proposed Conditions2 (PDF)